Prophet Muhammad (peace be upon him) and the Taking of Poison:

 Think about Muhammad's argument in the Qur'an.
 "If I am a false prophet Allah will cut my aorta."
 People who make silly claims like this usually aren't prophets...
 "I'm a prophet, if I am not may God strike me with lightning".
 Uh!
 No lightning!
 This proves I'm a prophet!"

-First of all, there is no proof that 69:46 was utilized as a proof for prophethood by Muhammad (peace be upon him).
-This is Wood's assumption and is simply attacking strawman here.
+First of all, there is no proof that Muhammad (peace be upon him) utilized 69:46 as proof of prophethood.
+This is Wood's assumption, and he is simply attacking a strawman here.

-Secondly, on the contrary Muhammad (peace be upon him) had courage, for he challenged the Arabist and linguist experts of his day head on to imitate the Qur'an.
-Which false and insincere prophet would author a book and challenge the best of Arab poets to find discrepancies in it?
+Secondly, on the contrary, Muhammad (peace be upon him) had courage, for he challenged the Arabist and linguist experts of his day head-on to imitate the Qur'an.
+Which false and insincere prophet would author a book and challenge the best Arab poets to find discrepancies in it?
 Would any sensible layman in mechanics challenge the mechanics of BMW or Mercedes to critique him and expose him?
 Doesn't this show that the Prophet (peace be upon him) was so confident about the revelations he was receiving?

 Narrated Al-Mughira bin Shu'ba: